Lancasterg/ml-4-cpp/README.md

 # ml-4-cpp
-Implementation of some ML algos in C++.
+Implementation of some ML algorithms and basic linear algebra in C++, written from scratch.

 - SimpleLinearRegressor
-- MultipleLinearRegressor (Not yet implemented)
+- MultipleLinearRegressor (in progress)
 - LogisticRegressor (Not yet implemented)
 - ...